 How to integrate SAP with Pipefy

-Pipefy is a modern, intuitive BPM solution that provides everything a business needs to implement effective, cost-efficient business process management.
-It empowers business users to automate routine processes using a no-code approach.
+Pipefy is a modern, intuitive business process automation solution that makes process management easy.
+It provides everything a business needs to implement effective, cost-efficient business process management.
+It empowers business users to automate routine processes using a low-code approach.
 It also integrates with popular business tools used by thousands of companies worldwide, including SAP.

 Pipefy can integrate with SAP Business One ERP solution, and can also communicate via the SAP Odata protocol.
 This means you can ensure both software exchange information, and data about your business processes can be sent back and forth between the two.

-If your team uses SAP, an integration with Pipefy can unlock the full potential of your business by automating repetitive tasks, keeping leaders fully informed, and providing improved visibility into all your processes.
-Try Pipefy for free now, or request a demo to see how it can improve your workflow.
+If your team uses SAP, an integration with Pipefy can unlock the full potential of your business by automating repetitive tasks, centralizing information, keeping leaders fully informed, and providing improved visibility into all your processes.